| |

 Hotel or Airbnb in San Francisco?

 As you already know, hotels in San Francisco are quite expensive.
 Airbnb might be the cheaper option, but is not too supported by the city.
 It has put various restrictions on hosts, resulting in a drop in the number of homes available.
 But still, it’s not a bad option.
-For starters, you can find some gems that offer amazing views or amenities unavailable in hotels.
-Also, there is a better selection of locations for Airbnb reservations.
-You often need to book with Airbnb for a minimum 2-3 days stay.

 The average price for Airbnb is 100-150 USD+tax.
 But these cheaper apartments are in more remote locations.
 If you want to be in the center, you must pay 200-300 USD/per night.
 Very often, it is useful if you are in a bigger group and can share the apartment.
 Please pay attention to any additional fees, such as cleaning or service fees, which are sometimes very high.